-☑ ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☑ ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2020
+For the fiscal year ended December 31, 2021

-\Box TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 0-2 29185 QS ENERGY, INC. (Exact name of registrant as specified in in its charter) Nevada (State or other jurisdiction of incorporation or organization) 52-2088326 (I.R.S.
-Employer Identification No.) 3606 Challenger Way, Unit Carson City, Nevada 8970 (Address, including zip code, of principal e 06 (775) 300-7647 (Registrant's telephone number, includi ing area code) 23902 FM 2978, Tomball, Texas (Former name, former address and former fiscal year, Securities registered pursuant to Section Title of each class None 12(b) of the Act: Name of each exchange on which registered N/A Securities registered pursuant to Section 12(g) of the Exchange Act: Common Stock, \$0.001 par value.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the e Securities Act.
-Yes \square No \square Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section on 15(d) of the Act.
-Yes \square No \square Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section months (or for such shorter period that the registrant was required to file such reports), and (2) has be Indicate by check mark whether the registrant has submitted electronically every Interactive Data 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a r company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting comp (Check one) non-accelerated filer, smaller reporting company, or an emerging growth Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the exaccounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box stended transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a report on and attestation to its managem reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered published Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act t).
-Yes □ No 1⁄2 The aggregate market value of the voting and non-voting common equity held by non-affiliates (exclusive \$5,808,000). uding voting shares held by officers and directors) as of December 31, 202 The number of shares of the Registrant's Common Stock outstanding as of March 31, 2021 was 325,3 381,243.
-DOCUMENTS INCORPORATED BY Y REFERENCE - None
+□ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 0-29185

+QS ENERGY, INC.

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+52-2088326 (I.R.S.
+Employer

+3606 Challenger Way, Unit#1 Carson City, Nevada 89706

+(Address, including zip code, of principal executive offices)

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Name of each exchange on which registered None N/A

+Securities registered pursuant to Section 12(g) of the Exchange Act: Common Stock, \$0.001 par value.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes 🖾 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one)

+Large accelerated filer \Box Non-accelerated filer ⊠

+Accelerated filer \Box Smaller reporting company ⊠ Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).

+Yes 🗆 No 🗵

+The aggregate market value of the voting and non-voting common equity held by non-affiliates (excluding voting shares held by officers and directors) as of December 31, 2021 was \$12,784,000.

+The number of shares of the Registrant's Common Stock outstanding as of March 25, 2022 was 356,491,888.

+DOCUMENTS INCORPORATED BY REFERENCE - None

+Transitional Small Business Disclosure Format (Check one)

+Identification No.)

+Yes 🗆 No 🗵

-Yes □ No ⊠
+Yes 🗆 No 🖾